 by Jamie Gamble, Penny Hagen, Kate McKegg and Sue West.

+This blog is the first post within the Innovate for Impact blog series.
 “Risk is not destiny” discusses why we need to radically ‘change our thinking and operating’ if we are to address the complex issues facing children and families.

 The challenges ahead of us